-Roll Tide Corporation is proposing to construct a four lot subdivision and 216 unit condominium complex with parking, street access, sidewalks, utilities, and open space at the east end of Dubarko Road in Sandy, Oregon.
+Roll Tide Corporation is proposing to construct a 30-lot subdivision at the east end of Dubarko Road in Sandy, Oregon.
 An existing conditions map of the site and trees is provided in Attachment 1.
-The proposed site plan with the proposed tree removal and retention is provided in Attachment 2.
+The schematic site plan with the proposed tree retention area is provided in Attachment 2.
 A detail of the grove of trees to be retained along Highway 26 is provided in Attachment 3.